fatimamahate/cherry-leaves-project/README.md

 * Thank you to Code Institute for the Walkthrough Project (Malaria Detector) which I used for this project as well as the Streamlit calculator lessons

-1. Wait for the workspace to open.
-This can take a few minutes.

-2. Open a new terminal and <code>pip3 install -r requirements.txt</code>

-3. In the terminal type <code>pip3 install jupyter</code>

-4. In the terminal type <code>jupyter notebook --NotebookApp.token='' --NotebookApp.password=''</code> to start the jupyter server.